jasmcole/Interpret/README.md

 - * corresponds to a wildcard
 - ^ corresponds to the shot text box with no zero padding

-See `ParseExperimentPath` for more details
+See `ParseExperimentPath.m` for more details

 Open any file
 -------------